Revolution Route, Cape Town

 South Africa has hundreds of years of oppressive history prior to apartheid (1948 to 1994), and it would be amiss to not look at great stories of revolutionary struggle from other eras: such as Massavana of Madagascar, who lead a mutiny on board the Meerman slave ship, and was imprisoned on Robben Island, the same place that Nelson Mandela spent 18 years.

 The Revolution Route, Cape Town, is a unique lense through which to discover the city, moving as it does spatially from the historic centre and economic capital, through places such as Langa, Athlone and Nyanga.

-The Revolution Route Cape Town is a half day tour, running with a minimum of two guests.
+The Revolution Route Cape Town is a half day tour, running on a private basis only.
 From 100USD per person, including lunch or early supper.